NBCSN: 2020s: Closure and revival

-On November 13, NBC Sports announced that the new NBCSN would launch on November 17.
-As was previously rumored, the channel will largely draw from existing programming produced for NBC Sports on Peacock, with studio shows such as The Dan Patrick Show, PFT Live (which had both moved from the original NBCSN to Peacock), and The Dan Le Batard Show, and live sporting events (including the NBA and WNBA, college sports, the Premier League, Olympic sports, cycling, and horse racing).
-The channel will not carry all of Peacock's sports broadcasts: properties such as NASCAR and most Olympic Games coverage will remain on Versant channels such as USA Network (although NBCSN will carry Peacock's Gold Zone whiparound show beginning at the 2026 Winter Olympics), while properties such as Peacock's NFL games will remain exclusive to the streaming service.
-The launch date announcement also acknowledged a "soon-to-be-announced" Major League Baseball broadcast deal, which will see selected regular and postseason games air on the channel.
-The deal was officially confirmed on November 19.
+The revived NBCSN officially launched on November 17 through YouTube TV, and was added to Comcast-owned Xfinity on November 25.
+As was previously rumored, it largely draws from existing programming produced and/or announced for NBC Sports on Peacock, with studio shows such as The Dan Patrick Show, PFT Live (which had both moved from the original NBCSN to Peacock), and The Dan Le Batard Show, and live sporting events including the NBA and WNBA, Major League Baseball, college sports, the Premier League, Olympic sports, and the Gold Zone whiparound show beginning at the 2026 Winter Olympics among others.
+The channel will not carry all of Peacock's sports broadcasts, with properties such as NFL games remaining exclusive to the service.